networkx/networkx/doc/source/developer/gitwash/git_resources.rst

 in many languages
 * `git concepts`_ |emdash| a technical page on the concepts

-Other than that, many devlopers list their personal tipps and tricks.
+Other than that, many devlopers list their personal tips and tricks.
 Among others there are `Fernando Perez`_, `Nick Quaranto`_ and `Linus Torvalds`_.

 Manual pages online